tweag/cooked-validators/README.md

 This repository contains our collection of the libraries for developing and auditing [Plutus](https://github.com/input-output-hk/plutus) contracts.
 These libraries are a research prototype under active development, they comes _as is_ with no guarantees whatosever.
 Check the [license](LICENSE) for details.

+## Documentation

+The rendered Haddock for the current `main` branch can be found at [https://tweag.github.io/plutus-libs/](https://tweag.github.io/plutus-libs/)

 ## Projects